5 Proven Techniques To Reduce Bounce Rates

 The most common question website owners ask is, ‘Why do visitors never make it to conversion?’, but the question they should be asking is, ‘Why is my site facing a high bounce rate?’

-The reason you are struggling with low conversion rates is because the majority of visitors leave your website before completing any tasks or making purchases.
+The reason you are struggling with low conversion rates is that the majority of visitors leave your website before completing any tasks or making purchases.

 Do you know what that means?